Looking for resources? Click here!

 Interested in receiving updates and resources regarding the circular economy and the City of Ann Arbor's work in this space?
-Sign up for our circular economy newsletter here, and receive updates to your email inbox!
+Sign up for our circular economy newsletter to receive email updates!

 The circular economy is an economic system that generates value by reusing, repairing, sharing, lending, and promoting all activities that give goods and resources a new life or extend the useful life of an item.
 A linear economy makes waste.
 Items are produced, sold, used, and thrown away.
 Building a circular economy means rediscovering a culture of reclaiming products and materials, following the model of many cultures - notably indigenous ones - that prize conservation and creative reuse of material resources.

-In our current single-use economies, we find ourselves throwing things away several times a day.
-The question then becomes, "Where does all our trash really go?
+In our current single-use economies we throw away a lot.
+This begs the questions, "Where does all our trash go?
 Who bears the burden of all this trash?"
 In the case of Ann Arbor, whose population is predominantly white, the city outsources 67% of its waste to landfills in Wayne County, which is home to the 6th largest Black population in the US (about 39% of the county's population).
 While Ann Arbor's median household income in 2019 was $66,000 per year, the median household income in Wayne County that same year was $47,000 per year.

-Most likely, you're already involved in the circular economy!
 When was the last time you donated clothing to a thrift store or had something repaired instead of buying a replacement?
 Have you bought something from a reuse store or a garage sale?
 Do you mend your clothes when they show signs of wear?
 Do you get your appliances repaired when they break?
 When was the last time you borrowed something from a friend instead of buying it yourself?
 Have you sold something you were done with instead of throwing it away?
-All of these actions - and more - help to make up the fabric of our circular economy!
+All of these actions - and more - help to make up our circular economy!

 Want to get more involved in the circular economy, support Strategy 5 of the A2ZERO Plan, and promote a more equitable and resilient future?
 Check out the resources below!